philekane/eleventy.com/src/portfolio/cedarstreet.md

 ---
-image: "assets/img/portfolio1.jpg"
+image: "/assets/img/portfolio1.jpg"
 title: "Cedar Street Native Plant Nursery"
 description: "This is work we did for the Nursery."
-genre: "Ceramics, Design"
+genre:
+-  Ceramics
+-  Design
 ---
 {{ description }}